aderaaij/wp-vercel-deploy-hooks/README.md

 ### Manual Install

-- Download the Plugin as a `.zip` file from this repository
+- Download the plugin as a `.zip` file [from the repository](https://github.com/aderaaij/wp-vercel-deploy-hooks/archive/main.zip)
 - Login to your WordPress site and go to `Plugins -> Add new -> Upload plugin`
 - Locate the `.zip` file on your machine, upload and activate